 - Sometimes, it may not detect the cancer and provide false hopes.

 - It cannot differentiate between slow-growing and fast-growing cancer.

 Digital Rectal Exam (DRE)

-A Digital Rectal Exam or DRE is a prostate check that involves the doctor inserting a gloved, lubricated finger into the rectum to feel for any bumps or hard areas of the prostate that might show evidences of cancer.
+A Digital Rectal Exam or DRE is a prostate check that involves the doctor inserting a gloved, lubricated finger into the rectum to feel for any bumps or hard areas of the prostate that might show evidence of cancer.
 This exam can be a bit uncomfortable – more so for men who have hemorrhoids.
 And, it is definitely not painful and only takes a short time.
 But, the DRE is less effective than the PSA blood test in detecting prostate cancer.
 Many early cancers may not be detected by a DRE.
 Therefore, a DRE is not recommended as a substitute for the PSA test.

-Men often wonder and ask the question, “How often should I undergo a prostate cancer check up procedure?”
+Men often wonder and ask the question, “How often should I undergo a prostate cancer checkup procedure?”
 It is suggested that men over the age of 50 should undergo a prostate health check once a year.